 Equal Pay Day

-The next Equal Pay Day is Tuesday, April 2, 2019.
+The next Equal Pay Day is Wednesday, March 15, 2023.
 This date symbolizes how far into the year women must work to earn what men earned in the previous year.
 This day should be on December 31 every year, but we are far from equality.
 We are encouraged to wear red on this day to symbolize how women and minorities are “in the red” with their pay.
-Each Equal Pay Day encourage your congregation to offer text studies, workshops, and sermons.
+Each Equal Pay Day, we hope you will encourage your congregation to offer text studies, workshops, and sermons.
 Let us know how you are raising this important social justice issue in your community!

 Pay Equity and Fair Wages